 Biotic Community: A naturally occurring assemblage of plants and animals that live in the same environment and are mutually sustaining and interdependent.

 Biotransformation: Conversion of a substance into other compounds by organisms; includes biodegradation.

 Bituminous Coal: Soft coal containing large amounts of carbon.
 It has a luminous flame and produces a great deal of smoke.

-Blackwater: Water that contains animal, human, or food waste.
+Blackwater: Water that contains an animal, human, or food waste.

 Blood Products: Any product derived from human blood, including but not limited to blood plasma, platelets, red or white corpuscles, and derived licensed products such as interferon.

 Bloom: A proliferation of algae and/or higher aquatic plants in a body of water; often related to pollution, especially when pollutants accelerate growth.

 BOD5: The amount of dissolved oxygen consumed in five days by biological processes breaking down organic matter.